facebookresearch/simmc/mm_action_prediction/README.md

 | HRE    | 81.9 | 1.76 | 62.1 |
 | MN     | 81.6 | 1.74 | 61.6 |
 | T-HAE  | 81.4 | 1.78 | 62.1 |

+**Note:** DSTC9 SIMMC Challenge was conducted on SIMMC v1.0.
+Thus all the results and baseline performances are on SIMMC v1.0.

 ## Rules for Sub-task #1 Submissions